rcopley/mobiNotes.py/README.md

                             specify the configuration file
       -C, --count           count the number of notes -d, --debug           display this message
-      -H, --html            save the new note in HTML format -l, --list            list saved notes
+      -H, --html            save the new note in HTML format (default) -p, --plain           save the new note in HTML format (negates -H) -l, --list            list saved notes
       -q QUERY, --query=QUERY
                             search fo keyword in saved notes